publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schV/m__us_usc_t19_s2463.md

         (3) __Other bases for waiver__

-        The President may waive the application of subsection (c)(2) of this section if, before July 1 of the calendar year beginning after the calendar year for which a determination described in subsection (c)(2) of this section was made with respect to a beneficiary developing country, the President determines that—
+        The President may waive the application of subsection (c)(2) if, before July 1 of the calendar year beginning after the calendar year for which a determination described in subsection (c)(2) was made with respect to a beneficiary developing country, the President determines that—

             (A) there has been a historical preferential trade relationship between the United States and such country,